Pennsylvania Interscholastic Marching Band Association

-The Pennsylvania Interscholastic Marching Band Association (PIMBA) is a nonprofit organization that serves as a competitive adjudication circuit for high school marching bands in western Pennsylvania.
-Founded in 1996 from the PFCJ marching band circuit, the organization now includes 20 member bands who perform at both local festivals as well as the PIMBA Championships.
-Member bands host the adjudications throughout the fall season.
+The Pennsylvania Interscholastic Marching Band Association (PIMBA) is a nonprofit organization that provides competitive adjudications for high school marching bands in southwestern Pennsylvania.
+Founded in 1996 (replacing the now-defunct PFCJ marching band circuit), PIMBA coordinates with local high schools to host band competitions throughout the fall, culminating in the PIMBA Championships.

 Background

 PIMBA events provide both healthy competition and constructive feedback for performing bands.
 Directors pay membership dues in order for their ensemble to be classified as a member of the circuit.
-Classifications are broken down by the number of performing instrumentalists per ensemble.
+Classifications are broken down by the number of performing students in an ensemble.
 The current classifications are as follows: